-No surface boreholes were drilled during the F2022 period.
-A total of 65 underground boreholes were drilled during the year at the North and South shafts and Merensky Shaft at a cost of R8.41 million.
-This includes increased methane mitigation drilling at North shaft, and borehole radar surveys.
+No surface boreholes were drilled during the F2023 period.
+A total of 87 underground boreholes were drilled in F2023 at the North and South shafts and Merensky at a cost of R13.28 million.
+This includes increased methane mitigation drilling at North Shaft and Borehole Radar surveys.
 The UG2 Reef, dykes, faults and reef potholes were intersected providing valuable information for updating the structural information for the UG2 Reef.

-Exploration drilling from surface planned for the North 1 Phase 3 drilling may have to be done from underground if the requested permissions are not obtained.
-The objective of this drilling is to increase understanding of the grade profile and geological structures and to increase the Measured Mineral Resource base for feasibility purposes.
-The approved budget for this drilling is R20 million.
+Drilling planned for the North

+1 Phase 3 surface drilling in F2023/

+F2024 year may have to be done

+from underground if the required

+permissions are not obtained.
+The

+objective of this drilling is to increase

+understanding of the grade profile

+and geological structure, and

+to increase the Measured Mineral

+Resource base for feasibility

+purposes.
+The approved budget for

+this drilling is R20 million.